What version do I need to get if the latest version of RubyGems I can use is 0.8.11

 gem update --system to update RubyGems to the latest version?

-RE: What version do I need to get if the latest version of RubyGems I can use is 0.8.11 - Added by Eric Smith about 10 years ago
+RE: What version do I need to get if the latest version of RubyGems I can use is 0.8.11 - Added by Eric Smith over 12 years ago

 Sorry, I should have said Rails 1.2.6 instead of 1.8.6.